mrmikeo/Altilly-MM-JS/README.md

 ### How it works

-The bot will maintain a spread of a given percentage in the order book, based on the last price traded.
+The bot will maintain a spread of a given percentage in the order book, based on the last price traded (or median price of best buy/sell if last price exceeds those boundaries).
-It will recalculate the spread and orders, when either your buy or sell maker order gets filled or partially filled.
+It will recalculate the spread and orders, when either your buy or sell maker order gets filled or partially filled, or if there is a disconnect between your bot and the Websockets API.

 For example given an order book that looks this;
 ```